briandconnelly/nicheconstruct/paper/03_results.md

 As previously described by @HANKSHAW, however, cooperation is subsequently lost once populations become fully adapted to their environment.
 Once this has occurred, adapted defectors that arise via mutation at the cooperation locus have a selective advantage and displace cooperators.
 However, when niche construction creates selective feedbacks, cooperation persists in over 2/3 of the replicate populations ([Figure 2C](#fig2)).
+We see in [Figure 3A](#fig3) that despite oscillations, cooperation is maintained at high levels in these populations.

 ## Fitness Increases Alone do not Support Persisting Cooperation